 Branneky drilled the ball through the uprights to put Westminster up 6-0 at halftime.
-Branneky's field goal kick broke the record for longest field goal in program history.
+Branneky's field goal kick broke the record for the longest field goal in program history.
 The previous record of 43 yards was set by Kevin Ludwig in a 2015 game vs. MacMurray.

-The Cougars scored the first touchdown of the game late in the third quarter on an 11 yard pass and went ahead 7-6 on the extra point.
+The Cougars scored the first touchdown of the game late in the third quarter on an 11-yard pass and went ahead 7-6 on the extra point.
 Westminster picked up two first downs on the next drive thanks to long rushes by Kalyn Davis and DeQuintin Smith before having to punt the ball back to the Cougars.
 The Cougars opened the fourth quarter with the ball leading 7-6.
 Minnesota-Morris picked up two first downs before having to punt after Clayton Bristol stopped the Cougar ballcarrier short of a first down.

 "As the game went on Bryce stepped up for us.
-He did a good job of scrabbling to find Travion for that touchdown." said Welty.
+He did a good job of scrabbling to find Travion for that touchdown," said Welty.
 "He managed the game well for us today."